spacemeshos/product/smapp_wallets_flows.md

 ### First-Time User Session (Local Node)
 > User goals: setup new standard wallet, run a local p2p node and sync it with the network, and setup smeshing.

-1. App displays the app setup screen.
+1. App displays the `wallet config` screen (wallet+node or wallet only).
 1. User selects to setup a wallet+node and not just wallet.
-1. App displays the wallet setup screen.
+1. App displays the `wallet setup` screen (standard or ledger).
-1. User select to setup standard wallet.
+1. User selects to setup a standard wallet.
-1. App displays the set wallet password screen.
+1. App displays the `set wallet password` screen.
 1. User sets password for new wallet.
 1. App starts the smeshing setup flow.
 1. User sets up smeshing.